 The divorce “forms” are actually documents meaning that the documents are dynamic in that you add or remove language appropriate for your case and then format the document accordingly.
 Forms are static and generally have blanks for you to fill in your information and if a question doesn’t apply you skip it.
 This process is not the situation with divorce documents.
 Failing to address certain items in your divorce papers may have long term consequences or delay the judge from being able to grant your divorce.

-That most forms you find online are only a few of the documents you may need for your case and you must know the time limit set by Florida Statute in which those forms must be filed.
+Most forms you find online are only a few of the documents you may need for your case and you must know the time limit set by Florida Statute in which those forms must be filed.

 What’s the best way to get correct Florida Divorce Papers?